Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 • Design and implementation of multi-GPU architecture utilizing Tensor/Pipeline/Data Parallelism

-LLM Master Class
+LLM Architecture Practical Class

-Nowadays, many LLMs comparable to public APIs (ChatGPT, Claude, Sonnet, etc.) are being developed both domestically and internationally.
+Nowadays, many LLMs comparable to public APIs (ChatGPT, Claude, Sonnet, etc.)

 However, knowing and using LLMs well is not easy.

-There is a significant difference between understanding and using an LLM
+There is a significant difference between

-versus using it without understanding,
+understanding and using LLMs versus using them without understanding,

 especially after purchasing expensive GPUs.